 In addition to regular meetings with a physician, an intensive and comprehensive education program teaches you and your child how to control diabetes.

-The education program provides:
+At Children’s National, our education program provides:

 - Instruction on insulin administration, blood glucose monitoring, medical nutrition therapy, exercise, and coping skills